 Allen Park Public Schools School Safety Drills Requirements

 • Five fire drills per school year.
 Three of which must take place by December 1.
-(There must be a reasonable interval between each drill.)

 The other two during the remainder of the school year.